All Sunday School classes meet from 9:45 to 10:45 a.m.

 EMMAUS :: B203

-David Ackerson is the Convenor for the Emmaus class.
-He starts each class with prayer, announcements and encouraging thoughts.
-Prayer requests are collected and sent to the class via email.
-Generally, the teachers cover some aspect of the Bible in a short series which includes both lectures and discussions.
-On the 1st Sunday class meeting in January, we have a time of sharing how God worked in our lives in the past year.
-Our class actively supports and encourages missionaries that we have supported.
-We also meet in small groups during the week as well as in 4x4s (4 Couples/Pairs of singles that meet in homes or restaurants 4 or more times over several months), to promote relationships as well as a class retreat once a year with a program planned for fellowship and fun.
-We also enjoy a class brunch during the Christmas Season.
-Class members are very good in reaching out to encourage members who are facing challenges with health and other tough issues.
+Emmaus begins each class with prayer, announcements and encouragement.
+Prayer requests are sent to the class via email.
+Our teachers lead the class in short biblical studies in both lecture and discussion format.
+On the 1st Sunday in January, we have a time of sharing how God worked in our lives in the past year.
+Our class actively supports and encourages missionaries.
+We meet in small groups during the week for Bible study and fellowship.
+We also have a class retreat once a year.
+Our class members encourage one another when facing tough situations.
 We have approximately 80-90 in attendance each Sunday.
+This fall our studies include “running to win”, revival and Genesis.

 Contacts: Gary Owens (firstname.lastname@example.org or 693-2053 / 660-1240), David Ackerson (email@example.com or 539-1121)